In order to drive traffic to your website, ranking highly on the main search engines should be a crucial part of your website strategy.

 URLs should be clear and easy to understand and not contain a string of unintelligible letters and symbols.
 They should also be as short as possible – not only does this help with readability, but it also makes them more memorable.
 Limiting the number of dynamic parameters (often shown separated with a /) helps in this way too.

 If your URL has to contain several separate words, then using hyphens is better than using underscores or spaces – since they are easier to read – but where possible it’s best to avoid this altogether.

 If your site works well for your users, the search engines will like it too.
-So it’s important to make your site as fast as possible and ensure that it’s easy to navigate around.
+So it’s important to make your site as fast as possible and optimised for speed.
 Search engines want to provide the best experience for their users and will reward this with higher rankings.

 It should go without saying, but it’s absolutely critical that your website’s content should be interesting, informative and cater for its audience.
 Each page’s content should match its title and your users.
 When they click on a Google link to your site, they should find exactly what they were looking for.